Giant huntsman spider: Description

-The colouration is yellowish-brown with several irregularly distributed dark spots on the rear half.
+The coloration is yellowish-brown with several irregularly distributed dark spots on the rear half.
 The legs have wide dark bands before the first bend.
 Like all huntsman spiders, the legs of the giant huntsman spider are long compared to the body, and twist forward in a crab-like fashion.

 Apart from its size, the H. maxima can be distinguished from other species of Heteropoda by genital characteristics.
 On males, the cymbium is at least three times longer than the tegulum.
 The female is distinguished by a characteristically shaped epigyneal field with two anterior directed bands, and the course of their internal ducts.

 The giant huntsman spider is the largest member of the family Sparassidae, boasting a 30 cm leg-span, and 4.6 cm body-length.
 The largest known member of the Sparassidae known prior to the discovery of H. maxima was the Australian Beregama aurea (L. Koch, 1875) with a body length of about 4 cm.
 (Other relatively large members of Sparassidae have been discovered in recent years, including Cerbalus aravaensis, the largest in the Middle East).